Aquant expands its presence in Mumbai South through a unique 2,800 sq. ft. display centre in Mahalaxmi - www.lokmattimes.com

 Aquant expands its presence in Mumbai South through a unique 2,800 sq. ft. display centre in Mahalaxmi

-Mumbai (Maharashtra) [India] October 15: Aquant, a leader in premium bathroom solutions, recently unveiled an immersive bathware experience centre in Mahalaxmi, ...
+PNN Mumbai (Maharashtra) [India], October 15: Aquant, a leader in premium bathroom solutions, recently unveiled an immersive bathware experience ...

 "Aquant has always been about bold designs.
 We believe in creating strong statements - be it through our products or display centres.
 This one-of-a-kind space allows us to reinforce that notion," says Saajid Patel, Director, Aquant.
 "Given the discerning tastes and evolving expectations of designers and clients in Mumbai, particularly when it comes to bath design, we recognized the need for a dedicated display centre," adds Kamlesh Jain, Director, Aquant.